mehulagg/gitlab_test/doc/administration/high_availability/database.md

 Database nodes run two services with PostgreSQL:

-- Repmgrd.
+- Repmgrd/Patroni.
 Monitors the cluster and handles failover when issues with the master occur.
 The failover consists of:
   - Selecting a new master for the cluster.
   - Promoting the new node to master.
   - Instructing remaining servers to follow the new master node.

   On failure, the old master node is automatically evicted from the cluster, and should be rejoined manually once recovered.
 - Consul.
 Monitors the status of each node in the database cluster and tracks its health in a service definition on the consul cluster.
+Patroni also relies on consul as the source of truth.

 Alongside pgbouncer, there is a consul agent that watches the status of the PostgreSQL service.
-If that status changes, consul runs a script which updates the configuration and reloads pgbouncer
+If that status changes, consul runs a script which updates the configuration and reloads pgbouncer.

 ##### Connection flow